 - Firstly: the Underdeveloped world, (~160 Nations) and India presently at a level of ~1.8 tonnes/head/annum attain the 2019 Global average level of CO2 emissions/head/annum: 4.43 tonnes/head/annum

 - Secondly: the Underdeveloped world and India eventually attain the present level of CO2 emissions/head in China: 6.92 tonnes/head/annum.

-These values give a reasonable range of estimates and show how the inevitable CO2 emissions growth in the Developing World would swamp any CO2 reductions made by Western nations in the name of controlling climate.
+These values give a reasonable range of estimates and show how the inevitable CO2 emissions growth in the Developing World would negate and swamp any CO2 reductions made by Western nations in the name of controlling climate.